 There may be times when you are unable to complete course work on time due to non-medical reasons.
 If you have concerns, speak to me.
+Extensions for term work can be arranged on a case-by-case basis.
 It is also a very good idea to speak with an advisor in your College Registrar's office; they can support you in requesting extensions or accommodations, and importantly, connect you with other resources on campus for help with your situation.